jhljx/CTGCN/README.md

    - dynRNN　[\[code\]](https://github.com/jhljx/CTGCN/blob/master/baseline/dynRNN.py)
    - dynAERNN　[\[code\]](https://github.com/jhljx/CTGCN/blob/master/baseline/dynAERNN.py)

-11. Restart SVD (TIMERS)　[\[paper\]](https://arxiv.org/abs/1711.09541)　[\[code\]](https://github.com/jhljx/CTGCN/blob/master/baseline/timers.py)
+11. Theoretically Instructed Maximum-Error-bounded Restart of SVD (TIMERS)　[\[paper\]](https://arxiv.org/abs/1711.09541)　[\[code\]](https://github.com/jhljx/CTGCN/blob/master/baseline/timers.py)

 # Notes
-1. Origin graph file names must be timestamp format or integer number format(other wise when training dynamic embedding, sorted(f_list) may return a wrong order of files)
+1. Origin graph file names must be timestamp format or integer number format, otherwise when training dynamic embedding, sorted(f_list) may return a wrong order of files.
-2. Weighted random walk are set as default in the `get_walk_info` function of 'CTGCN/preprocessing/walk_generation.py' file.
+2. Weighted random walk are set as default in the `get_walk_info` function of 'preprocessing/walk_generation.py' file.
-3. The original graph edge data doesn't need to have a reverse edge for each edge, because the graph read functions (`get_sp_adj_mat` and `get_nx_graph` functions in 'CTGCN/utils.py') will add reverse edges automatically.
+3. The original graph edge data doesn't need to have a reverse edge for each edge, because the graph read functions (`get_sp_adj_mat` and `get_nx_graph` functions in 'utils.py') will add reverse edges automatically.
 All graph data sets are read by `get_sp_adj_mat` and `get_nx_graph` functions.
-4. The original graph file header must be 'from_id, to_id, weight', or you will modify the 'get_nx_graph' function of 'CTGCN/utils.py' file. `get_sp_adj_mat` don't care the concrete header name, as long as the first 2 columns are node indices.
+4. The original graph file header must be 'from_id, to_id, weight', or you will modify the 'get_nx_graph' function of 'utils.py' file. `get_sp_adj_mat` don't care the concrete header name, as long as the first 2 columns are node indices.
 If the original graph file has only 2 columns,  `get_sp_adj_mat` function will set edge weights as 1 in the 3rd column.
 If the original graph file has 3 columns, `get_sp_adj_mat` function will set edge weights as values the 3rd column.

 # Reference
 - [K-Core based Temporal Graph Convolutional Network for Dynamic Graphs](https://arxiv.org/abs/2003.09902)